Bitmo33/dnet-ser-coupling-simulator/README.md

 - This is a **conceptual simulator**, not a production payment system.
 - It is provided for **research, demonstration, and explanatory purposes**.
 - The simulator is aligned with the theoretical SER coupling model described in the paper and does not claim exclusivity or production completeness.
+- This repository serves as a reference-style conceptual implementation for the SER coupling architecture described in the DNET paper.

 ## Live Demo